Most Recent Post

 Today Hashimotos is listed as a past medical history and I agreed to continue monitoring my levels on future visits mostly because I love science and I like the data.
 But for now I’m off the pharmaceuticals and I’m so grateful I stayed the course.
 It’s easy to follow the MD orders but always listen and advocate for yourself.
 I have the labs to corroborate my story and folks this is the challenge with cannabis… many physicians are unable to guide or support you on your journey.
 Results may vary but no one can invalidate what healing looks like or feels like to you.
 Stay healthy friends.

 I listed some research below which has many holes but some evidence exists to support cannabis can potentially help with hypothyroid condition.
 Researchers have also found that many humans experience endocannabinoid deficiency which presents as chronic health and autoimmune conditions.
+According to (Malhotra et al., 2017) “recent marijuana use associated with lower levels of TSH.

 1.Effect of Marijuana Use on Thyroid Function and Autoimmunity